Auto Insurance Claim Advice

 If you are not able to get to take photographs at the accident scene, then do the next best thing.
 Go back to the scene (if you can) and snap some pictures.

 If the accident was at night, then take pictures at night and on the daytime.
-The night pictures will show how the street is illuminated, the daytime pictures will show if there was anyway the vehicles could see each other prior impact.
+The night pictures will show how the street is illuminated, the daytime pictures will show if there was anyway the vehicles could see each other prior to the impact.

 The important thing to remember is that you need pictures from all four angles (in an intersection scenario).